Project team

 Contact Dr Creech-Nowagiel

 Dr Rio Creech-Nowagiel completed their PhD in 2024 at Cardiff University’s School of Journalism, Media and Culture in partnership with Imperial War Museums.
-Their PhD focused imperial images and imaginaries in Britain and the US during the Malayan ‘Emergency’ campaign.
+Their PhD focused on imperial images and imaginaries in Britain and the US during the Malayan ‘Emergency’ campaign.
 Rio is passionate about applications of anti-racist, anti-capitalist, queer and feminist approaches to historical work in the archive and beyond.
 Rio holds an MA in Museum Studies and has experience working within the cultural heritage sector, working closely with object collections and producing exhibitions.